What We Do

 Many cloud providers use a distribution model of selling licenses via channels, who have the same sales motivation.
 Managed Service Providers (MSPs) and Cloud Service Providers (CSPs) can also create a false sense of security with buyers by indicating they are performing security functions, when in reality they are providing limited configuration without a thorough understanding of the buyer’s risk or current attack vectors.

-No matter how many vendors are involved, ultimately the security of cloud services, as well as the ability to detect and respond to threats, falls on the buyer.
+No matter how many third-party providers are involved, ultimately the security of cloud services, as well as the ability to detect and respond to threats, falls on the buyer.

 SecureSky’s security experts assess current configurations and settings and detection capabilities, comparing these findings against industry-leading security benchmarks, best practices, and compliance standards, many of which have been developed in whole or in part by the experts at SecureSky.

-Finally, assessing an individual cloud platform in a vacuum can provide erroneous results.
-Many organizations have third-party intrusion controls, identity management, data protections, or monitoring solutions in place outside of a specific cloud platform.
-These functions must be accounted for to properly assess security risks, as well as to not create an inaccurate audit trail.
+Finally, a cloud security assessment of an individual cloud infrastructure or SaaS platform in a vacuum can provide erroneous results.
+Many organizations have third-party intrusion controls, identity management, data exfiltration protections, or monitoring solutions in place outside of a specific cloud platform.
+These functions must be accounted for to properly assess cloud security risks, as well as to not create an inaccurate audit trail.
 SecureSky’s cloud security assessments take into account such compensating controls to provide a true report of risk items and recommended remediations.

 In addition to considerations for previously implemented technologies, we also work closely with our clients to coordinate our analysis with the company’s policies, risk profile, and budget to create a realistic action plan to address risk.